junho328/CPTSD/summarization/readme.md

 ### Symptom Only

+Summarize the estimated traumatic symptoms using OpenAI's GPT-4 and measure BERTScore F1 against the true summary.

 Meaning of each arguments:<br>
 ```symp``` Extracted Symptom Data file with Excel format <br>
 ```apikey``` Your openai api key <br>